-Purpose: Regular aftercare attendance following Laparoscopic Adjustable Gastric Banding (LAGB) is associated with greater weight loss and fewer post-surgical complications.
+Background Regular aftercare attendance following laparoscopic adjustable gastric banding (LAGB) is associated with greater weight loss and fewer post-surgical complications.
 Despite high reported rates of attrition from LAGB aftercare, the reasons for non-attendance have not been thoroughly explored.
-The aim of the current study was to describe the scale development, explore the factor structure, and evaluate the psychometric properties of the Gastric Banding Aftercare Attendance Questionnaire (GBAAQ) - a tool that measures barriers to aftercare attendance in LAGB patients.
-Method: One hundred and eighty-three participants completed the GBAAQ; 107 regular attendees and 76 non-attendees.
-Results: A factor analysis identified four factors (Treatment Approach, Time Constraints, Stress and Pressures, Uncomfortable Participating) that demonstrated good known-groups validity and internal consistency.
-Conclusions: Although further validation is needed, the results of the present study provide preliminary support for the validity of the GBAAQ.
-Knowledge about the barriers to LAGB aftercare attendance can be used to identify those most at risk of non-attendance and can inform strategies aimed at reducing non-attendance.
+The aim of the current study was to describe the scale development, explore the factor structure and evaluate the psychometric properties of the Gastric Banding Aftercare Attendance Questionnaire (GBAAQ)-a tool that measures barriers to aftercare attendance in LAGB patients.

+Methods One hundred and eighty-three participants completed the GBAAQ; 107 regular attendees and 76 non-attendees.
+Results A factor analysis identified four factors (Treatment Approach, Time Constraints, Stress and Pressures, Uncomfortable Participating) that demonstrated good known-groups validity and internal consistency.